 So at this point some of you might be thinking, ‘Why would I want to go to Herculaneum when there are cool dead bodies at Pompeii?
 I’d much rather go there!’
 But if that’s the case, don’t worry.
 I know I said most people escaped Herculaneum, but not all of them did.
 Oooo, interesting!

 In the 1980s archaeologists excavated these boathouses, and inside they found about 300 skeletons.
 These were people who made a bit of schoolboy error, and instead of leaving town they came down here to shelter from the earthquakes and falling ash, thinking it’d all be over soon and then they could go home again.
 Doh!

-Now you might think 300 skeletons is interesting enough, but when we were there, there seemed to be something even more interesting: Us.
+Now you might think 300 skeletons is interesting enough, but when we were there, there seemed to be something even more interesting: us.
 As we were filming, a noisy herd of Italian school kids showed up, absolutely fascinated by what we were doing.
-Like The Birds they seemed to multiply, chattering away, getting closer and closer like some terrifying swarm of bees.
+Like the stars of the horror movie The Birds they seemed to multiply, chattering away, getting closer and closer like some terrifying swarm of bees.
 I don’t know if you’ve ever tried to film an important interview about Death with a Very Knowledgeable Expert™ while being ogled by 50 overexcited 10-year-olds, but it’s somewhat offputting.